 - 25l-26l Souverain or Sovereign

-The usual commercial sizes are demi to double magnum.
-The production of bottles with a capacity of 6 liters or more is very complex and cost-intensive and therefore only available in very limited quantities.
+The usual commercial sizes range from Demi to Double Magnum.
+The production of bottles with a capacity of 6 liters or more is very complex and costly, and therefore only available in very limited quantities.